-&lt;sup>154 Compare GRIMMETT, supra note 63, at 11-12 (providing twelve criteria for all arms transfer decisions, the first one establishing a need for "[c]onsistency with international agreements"), with PPD-27, supra note 35, at 32 ("[t]he likelihood that the recipient would use the arms to commit human rights abuses or serious violations of international humanitarian law, retransfer the arms to those who would commit [such abuses or violations]...").
+&lt;sup>154 Compare GRIMMETT, supra note 63, at 11-12 (providing twelve criteria for all arms transfer decisions, the first one establishing a need for "[c]onsistency with international agreements"), with PPD-27, supra note 35, at 32 ("[t]he likelihood that the recipient would use the arms to commit human rights abuses or serious violations of international humanitarian law, retransfer the arms to those who would commit [such abuses or violations] . . . or identify the United States with [such abuses or violations] . . .").